NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 - PACKAGE_NAME

-The package for whom the dependency graph has to be identified.
+The exact package name/id for which the dependency graph has to be identified.
 Package name wildcards are not supported.

 #### Options